GomesHenriqueA/GomesHenriqueA/README.md

 - 👋 Hi, I’m @Henrique
 - 👀 I’m interested in Java, C# and JavaScript.
-- 🌱 I’m currently learning SQL and C#.
+- 🌱 I’m currently working with .NET, C# and SQL.
 - 📫 How to reach me?
 E-Mail: henriqueg.assis@gmail.com

 <!---